mermaid-js/mermaid/docs/Setup.md

 | --------------- | ----------- | ------- | -------- | ----------------------- |
 | defaultRenderer | See notes   | boolean | 4        | dagre-d3, dagre-wrapper |

-**Notes:**
+**Notes**:

 Decides which rendering engine that is to be used for the rendering.
-Legal values are:

--   dagre-d3
--   dagre-wrapper - wrapper for dagre implemented in mermaid
+Legal values are: dagre-d3 dagre-wrapper - wrapper for dagre implemented in mermaid

 Default value: 'dagre-d3'